LIST OF CLUBS/ACTIVITIES

 STUDENT COUNCIL *(1-3points reps) (5 points Board members)

-Club Advisor: Mrs. K. Bean and Mr. R. Bennetti
+Club Advisor: Mrs. K. Bean and Ms. S. Poehlemann

 Student Council meets at least once or twice a month through September - June.
-The meetings are from 3:00-4:00.
+The meetings are before school as well as during lunch some days.

 G.L.O.B.E.
 PROGRAM * (1-3 points)